FernandoMiguel/MFAguide/github.md

 `$ git clone git@GitHub.com:FernandoMiguel/MFAguide.git`

-asks for sshkey password, unless key is loaded into RAM
+asks for sshkey password, unless key is unlocked

 Which can be achieved with:
 > $ ssh-add  ~/.ssh/ed25519